Yusuffrih/FrihGAA/README.md

 # FrihGAA
 ![Am I responsive image to go here]()

+FrihGAA is my final project for the Code Institute's Professional Diploma.
+It is a Web Application for a fictional GAA club that satisfies the requirements of this assessment.
+The brief provided for this project in the Assessment handbook was to

+*"build a full-stack site based around business logic used to control a centrally-owned dataset.
+You will set up an authentication mechanism and provide paid access to the site's data and/or other activities based on the dataset, such as the purchase of a product/service."*

 - [User Experience (UX)](#user-experience--ux-)
   * [Site Owner Goals](#site-owner-goals)
   * [User Goals](#user-goals)